 We are proud of our multicultural makeup and the 'family feel' of the school, underpinned by the strong Values Programme and the comprehensive pastoral care system operating in the school.
 We are developing inquiry learning and we focus heavily on the development of literacy and numeracy skills as priority at all levels.

 Our students come to us with a willingness to learn, and are generally eager to please and are given opportunities for leadership.
 This has been a traditional hall mark of the school and it results in a positive, vibrant tone and an envrionment where learning is enjoyed.
 The longevity of staff associated with the school and well established traditions are aspects we value and celebrate.
 Parents, children and staff tell us they feel valued here.
 From this we have evolved our theme of Bee Valued (or Bee V) which encompasses our strong behaviour management and values programme.

 The school's ground and buildings are an aspect in which we take extreme pride.
-We have a specialist music room and recently refurbished library.
 We have a history of strong participation in cultural events in the community and with other schools.
-Our students have the opportunity to participate in speech competitions, BP challenge events and the local dance festivals.
-We have representative teams in all sporting codes: softball, hockey, soccer, netball, rugby, cross-country, athletics and participate in all field days arranged between local schools.
+Our students have the opportunity to participate in speech competitions, teachnology challenge events and the local dance festivals.
+We have representative teams in all sporting codes: softball, hockey, soccer, netball, rugby, cross-country, athletics and participate in most field days arranged between local schools.